richardcom/tp/docs/DeveloperGuide.md

 Step 2.
 Logic Manager would parse the input `deleteBy n/Linear Algebra`, and determines that it is a deleteBy command.

 Step 3.
-DeleteByParser would then parse the book name and call the deleteBy Command.
+DeleteByCommandParser would then parse the book name and call the deleteBy Command.

 Step 4.
 Execution of delete would take place and the result will be updated in the filtered list in Model.